receiver1/date_time/README.md

 # receiver::date_time
 Class for working with date and time according to the Internet standard.
 The class is designed to work with Windows and works with its API.
+You can find them all in this path: `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Time Zones`.
 The class does not work with millisecond zone offsets.
 The `date_time::current` method takes UTC time without a time zone, you can set the zone yourself using `date_time::set_timezone`.

 ## Demonstration:
 A very short example of all the functionality: parsing and formatting according to the ISO_8601 standard, as well as indicating the starting time zone